AbisoyeOnanuga/salesdashboard-taipy/README.md

 - `cd salesdashboard-taipy`
 - run `pip install -r requirements.txt`
 - run the *main.py* in the `root/` folder with `python main.py`

-### Table

-The table page show a list of all active wildfires in BC. the list can be filtered with a control at the top left by applying multiple filters for any column.

-### Dashboard

-The dashboard page shows wildfire status on a specific location.
-The location can be changed.
-It will update the cards provided on this page.

 ## Directory Structure